Md-Tarikul-Islam-Juel/nestJS_Authentication/README.md

 PASSWORD_EXCLUDE_USERNAME=true
 ```

+## 🔐 Multi-Factor Authentication (MFA) Support

+This **NestJS Authentication Boilerplate** includes support for **Multi-Factor Authentication (MFA)** using email.
+When MFA is enabled, after entering the correct credentials, users will receive a **One-Time Password (OTP)** via email to complete the login process.

+- **MFA Enabled**: Users receive an OTP after signing in, required to finalize the authentication.
+- **Customizable**: MFA is optional and can be enabled or disabled for each user.
+- **Lockout Protection**: After a set number of failed OTP attempts, the account will be temporarily locked for enhanced security.
+- **Environment Control**: You can configure the following settings via the `.env` file:
+    - `OTP_EXPIRE_TIME`: Time (in minutes) before the OTP expires.
+Default is 5 minutes.
+    - `OTP_MAX_FAILED_ATTEMPTS`: Maximum number of allowed failed OTP attempts before account lockout.
+Default is 5 attempts.
+    - `OTP_LOCKOUT_TIME`: Time (in minutes) for which the account will be locked after exceeding the maximum failed OTP attempts.
+Default is 5 minutes.

+MFA adds an extra layer of security by ensuring that even if a user's password is compromised, unauthorized access to the account is still prevented.

 ## 📦 Dockerize Your NestJS Application for Production

 For detailed instructions on how to Dockerize your NestJS application for production, refer to this comprehensive guide: